 There are three exams you must pass – individuals, businesses & entities, representation & ethics.
 They vary greatly in difficulty.

-About 80% of EA candidates pass rates Part 1 (Individuals) and Part 3 (Representation, Practices and Procedures,).
-But, when it comes to Part 2 (Businesses) – fewer people are passing now, than ever before – only 60%!
+About 70% of EA candidates pass rates Part 1 (Individuals) and over 80% pass Part 3 (Representation, Practices and Procedures,).
+But, when it comes to Part 2 (Businesses) – fewer people are passing now, than ever before – less than 60%!
+(And that passage rate is dropping.)

 As you might expect, Business taxes are more complex than individuals and there’s just more to learn – consequently the passing rate is lower, but there’s another factor in play here.